-3.4 Competitor Responsibilities
+4.4 Competitor Responsibilities

 Every competitor who participates in a CMP competition must fulfill the following responsibilities.
-Failure to fulfill all of these responsibilities may result in disqualification in accordance with Rule 3.13.1 d).
+Failure to fulfill all these responsibilities may result in disqualification in accordance with Rule 4.12.2 d).

-3.4.1 Safety
+4.4.1 Safety

-Every competitor must be capable of safely completing the course of fire for that event and of following all safety rules.
+Every competitor must be capable of safely completing the course of fire for that event and of following all safety rules (see Rule 2.0, Range Safety Rules).
 If, in the opinion of the Range Officers and Match Director, a participant is not able to handle their pistol safely, that person may be removed from the firing activity.
 Any decision to remove a competitor must be made by at least two officials such as a Range Officer and Chief Range Officer or Range Officer and Match Director.

-3.4.2 Knowledge of the Rules
+4.4.2 Knowledge of the Rules